-These documents allow patients to express and control their healthcare needs at a time when they are unable to make decisions.
+These documents allow patients to direct their healthcare at a time when they are unable to make decisions.

 Provider Responsibilities:

 - Provider will maintain written policies and procedures concerning advance directives and declaration of mental health treatment with respect to all adult individuals receiving medical or mental healthcare. - Provider will provide written information to those individuals with respect to its written policies and respecting the implementation of those rights.
 It will include a clear and precise statement of limitation if the provider cannot implement an advance directive or declaration of mental health treatment as a matter of conscience. - Providers should retain the original and provide a copy of the completed form to the member.